What is an Information Security Management System (ISMS)?

 Who needs an ISMS and why?

 An ISMS is beneficial for any company, regardless of the industry or size.
-The majority, though, tend to be software-driven, digitised and SaaS-based companies.
+The majority, though, tend to be software-driven, digitized and SaaS-based companies.
 Health markets, for example, have strict minimum standards that must be observed in the field of information security to ensure medical confidentiality.

 If we take the automotive industry, it focuses heavily on its products, which are intricate and involve numerous contributors.
 To ensure safety, there are strict approval procedures before vehicles can hit the road.
 Every party in the supply chain must adhere to industry-specific information security standards without any leniency.